YongliHe23/SequenceExamples-GE/pge2/README.md

 Otherwise, the gradient heating check done by the pge2 interpreter may fail.
 To disable the gradient heating check, set the CV `disableGradientCheck` to 1 on the console (user CVs screen).

+Each segment takes up waveform sequence memory in hardware, so it is generally good practice to divide your sequence into as few segments as possible, each being as short as possible.

+Dynamic sequence changes that **do not** require a separate segment (TRID) to be assigned:
+* gradient/RF amplitude scaling
+* RF/receive phase change
+* change in duration of a pure delay block (block containing only a delay event)
+* gradient rotation

+Dynamic sequence changes that **do** require a separate segment (TRID) to be assigned:
+* change in waveform shape or duration
+* change in block execution order within a segment
+* change in the duration of any of the blocks within a segment, unless it is a pure delay block

 ### Set system hardware parameters